Utilizing 100% recycled paper janitorial products

 • Ensure that suppliers apply and qualify for the ECOLOGO or Green Seal certification, and this confirmation needs to be monitored.
 See links in resources for guides to choosing the certifications appropriate to your organization.

 Supplier Performance & Management

-2. Perform an internal review after the program has been implemented to evaluate the commercial impact of large scale switch; compare to historical data and report cost savings.
+• Perform an annual reviews with internal stakeholders after the program has been implemented to discuss benefits and challenges.
+Evaluate the commercial impact of switch to recycled paper and purchases in larger quantities and compare with historical data and report cost savings.